Daanu-l/llama-safety-patch/README.md

 ### Ethical use

 This work can reduce refusal on prompts that include toxic language. **Do not** use to bypass legitimate safety constraints.
 Intended strictly for analysis of alignment artifacts and model editing techniques.

+### Acknowledgements

+This work was principally done as a part of "Finnish Alignment Engineering Bootcamp" ([FAEB](https://www.tutke.org/en/finnish-alignment-engineering-bootcamp)) program.
+I want to thank all the FAEB organizers and participants, especially Vili Kohonen for his patience and guidance.